BaristaVentures/code_style/backend/API_standards.md

 ## Internationalization
 Internationalization would be handled by the API, all messages should be sent in the appropriates language for the authenticated user.

+## Seed data
+Each project should have a